ShravniThakur/APEX/customer/README.md

   agent's own act-decisions shown in-app (ethics-filtered: a wait/escalate produces nothing), each with Open / I've-done-this / Not-interested (which feed the outcome loop) — above a chat over their own data ("can I afford this?", "how's my spending?").
 A demo sign-in picker stands in for real authentication.
-Deliberately *not* a generic budgeting tracker (APEX_README §14): it surfaces outcome-framed opportunities tied to bank products, not raw expense analytics.
+Deliberately *not* a generic budgeting tracker: it surfaces outcome-framed opportunities tied to bank products, not raw expense analytics.
 - **See it in action** (Demo) — the "Simulate 3 months" mechanic: pick a scenario, APEX seeds a customer's three months of activity then decides whether to reach out (or hold back), shows that outreach, and lets you continue into **My finances** as that customer.
-(Per APEX_README §12 this was originally a bank-side control; moved here so the demo stays customer-facing.)
+(This was originally a bank-side control; moved here so the demo stays customer-facing.)

 Both support voice: 🎤 mic → Groq Whisper (backend) → text; replies can be spoken via the